When your business handles sensitive and confidential information during an office move, mistakes are not an option.

 With PODS, you’re able to load and organize your own files into your container.
 From shipping across town or across country, the PODS Business Solutions Team is trained to handle the requests of even the largest enterprise clients.

 With years of experience, each one of our specialists functions as an extension of your business, giving you extra space at a secure storage facility when you need it.
-PODS can help you manage employee and equipment relocation across the country with full-container moves.
+PODS can help manage employee and equipment relocation for your company across the country with full-container moves.
 With direct billing and inventory management, you can easily keep track of everything you have stored.

 Consider upgrading your move by using a new all-steel PODS Commercial container.
 These PODS containers have easy-to-open doors, but added security features including an internal vertical locking bar, giving customers a choice of three locking options.
 They also come with back wall vents, a high-strength corrugated roof, and an anti-condensation ceiling coating.
 The all-steel walls are two to three times stronger than traditional steel panels, and they have pry-resistant hinges on doors made with galvanized steel.

 Secure Storage That You Can Access Anytime

 For smaller moves, a PODS container could be deposited at your business site so you can then load it — a container fits in a standard parking space.
-PODS will move the container wherever it’s needed using the PODZILLA® patented lift system that keeps everything level and minimizes shifting.
-It can then be taken to a PODS Storage Center, and remain there safely, or moved to a new site.
+PODS will move the container wherever it’s needed using the PODZILLA level lift system that keeps everything protected and minimizes shifting.
+It can then be taken to one of our storage facilties, and remain there safely, or moved to a new site.

 Simply give 24-hours’ notice, and PODS will deliver your container from storage to your preferred location.
 You can fill the container or remove items at your pace, then have the container returned to the PODS Storage Center.
 Because these centers are secure, you’re the only one who can access your items.

-Let PODS take the headache and worry out of your business’s move.
-Call 1-877-BIZ-PODS for more information today.
+Let PODS take the headache and worry out of your business’s move, whether it is employees or paperwork that you’re moving.